khameelbm/khameel-hugo-academic/content/authors/admin/_index.md

 ---

 <!-- I am an Associate Professor of mechanical engineering at the University of Nottingham Malaysia.
 My primary research interest gears towards mechanics and modelling of microscale structures, but I have wider interest that encompasses computational mechanics, engineering teaching philosophy and mechanics of advanced systems (functionally graded materials, sandwich composites, biological structures, energy materials, additively manufactured components). -->
-My research is dedicated to issues at the interface of structural mechanics, advanced materials, and additive manufacturing.
-It broadly covers the area of Computational Structural Analysis, Mechanics of Sustainable and Functional Materials, and Polymer-based 3D Printing.
+My research is dedicated to issues at the interface of computational structural mechanics, advanced materials, and additive manufacturing.

+It broadly covers the areas of computational structural analysis, mechanics of sustainable/functional materials, and polymer-based 3D Printing.

 Concretely, the overarching objective of my research centres around developing robust computational models, efficient computational solutions and experimental structural assessment towards uncovering load-bearing capacity, strength limit, dynamic failure modes, and stimuli-responsiveness of mechanical, bio-based/energy systems.
 Specific applications of my research connect to the development of lightweight composite aerospace/automotive parts, flexible sensors based on piezoelectric polymers and thermoelectric materials, and biomedical devices such as stents and hip implants.
 Expertise includes the following:
 - Industrial-scale linear/non-linear finite element simulations